Header

 Students are not allowed to take equivalent or similar modules at RWF UZH and at the partner faculty, or these cannot be counted twice towards the course credits.
 Whether two modules are equivalent or similar is determined by their content.
 If equivalent or similar modules have nevertheless been completed, these ECTS credits will not be counted towards the degree and the student must complete an additional module to achieve the missing ECTS credits, even if this is not possible until the following year.
 It is the student's responsibility to ensure that he/she does not take equivalent or similar modules.
 In case of doubt, the coordinators of the home or partner faculty can be contacted.

-The Faculty of Law of the University of Zurich is pleased to announce the launch of a new Double Degree program with the renowned Cardozo School of Law in the heart of New York City, starting this fall semester 2024.
+The Faculty of Law of the University of Zurich has announced a new Double Degree program with the renowned Cardozo School of Law in the heart of New York City in the fall semester 2024.
 As the tenth Double Degree program of the Faculty of Law and the second in the USA, this Double Degree program offers an invaluable opportnity to immerse oneself in both Swiss and the American legal systems.
 Cardozo School of Law offers several excellent LL.M.
 (Master of Law) programs focusing on various areas of law.
 Find out more about the new Double Degree program, the admission requirements and the tuition fees in the Cardozo School of Law Flyer.

 Contact